Package holidays and linked travel arrangements

 You can cancel your booking at any time before travelling, although you should try to give reasonable notice.
 However, you may have to pay a cancellation fee.

-You have the right to cancel your booking for free before the start of the package, in the event of unavoidable and extraordinary circumstances.
-Examples include:
+You have the right to cancel your booking for free before the start of the package, in the event of unavoidable and extraordinary circumstances taking place at or near your destination which would affect your holiday, or your travel to the destination.

 - A natural disaster like a flood or earthquake